srcreigh/srcreigh.github.io/src/blog/drafts/preparing-for-uw-coop-part-two.markdown

 ### Unstructured Learning

 Unstructured learning is when you decide to forge your own path to learn about a topic.
 Although you might incorporate bits from a tutorial here or a chapter from some course as resources in your research, the difference is that it is ultimately you that will decide what to research next.

+This method of learning often isn&rsquo;t suitable for beginners.
+When starting out with an entirely new subject, there are often barriers to progressing.
+Intimidation is a real thing.
+It can be hard to believe that something is possible to learn before it&rsquo;s broken down into small pieces; the final target might make 0 sense until you learn preliminary things.